 Ethos is a Greek word used to describe the nature or disposition of a person to another person.
-It is an ‘ethical appeal’ which someone uses to persuade someone else about positive aspects of their character, usually shown in a charitable way.
+It is an ‘ethical appeal’ which someone uses to persuade someone else about positive aspects of their character, usually shown charitably.
 It is also the perfect name for a business that not only makes it easy to afford great quality work, it is also a perfect name for one that creates a product that benefits multiple charitable organizations.

-Ethos Babywearing is a Northern Utah based company, created in 2014 by Whitney, a first time mom and savvy business lady.
+Ethos Babywearing is a Northern Utah based company, created in 2014 by Whitney, a first-time mom, and savvy business lady.
 Being fortunate to have friends who wore their babies, she was already introduced to the babywearing world before her son arrived.
-However, she very quickly noticed that babywearing was not always an entirely accessible nor affordable endeavor, though it was a much needed one.
-So she decided to journey into the world of creating a line of wraps that would meet both of these criteria for all babywearers; her goal was not to have a million dollar company but to spread the benefits of babywearing around her locally, statewide, continentally and globally.
+However, she very quickly noticed that babywearing was not always an entirely accessible nor affordable endeavor, though it was a much-needed one.
+So she decided to journey into the world of creating a line of wraps that would meet both of these criteria for all babywearers; her goal was not to have a million-dollar company but to spread the benefits of babywearing locally, statewide, continentally, and globally.
 Hoping to make a difference in the world of babywearing, Whitney decided to create affordable, accessible wraps that would someday become a household name.

 As for charities, Whitney says that she knew from the birth of the company that they would give back.
 “We didn’t see a lot of wrap companies doing it at the time, and we wanted to be different.
 We chose the charities after each wrap was designed, seeing what spoke to us about the design or something that happened during the design phase that inspired the release.”
 Each and every wrap of Ethos Babywearing benefits a charitable organization (with the exception of ‘Lost in Translation’, which the company does not profit from in any way, but they do donate to local babywearing group Lending Libraries).
 Every single one.
 I know of no other wrap company off-hand where every wrap benefits part of a community.
 Many donate some and some donate many, but no other donates with ALL.